Charles Brenner (biochemist)

-Charles Brenner (born October 30, 1961) is the inaugural Alfred E Mann Family Foundation Chair of the Department of Diabetes & Cancer Metabolism at the Beckman Research Institute of the City of Hope National Medical Center.
-Brenner previously held the Roy J. Carver Chair in Biochemistry and was head of biochemistry at the University of Iowa.
+Charles Brenner (born October 30, 1961) holds the position of Professor of Metabolic Regulation at University of Helsinki, having been recruited with support of the Research Council of Finland.
+Prior to this, he held the inaugural Alfred E Mann Family Foundation Chair of the Department of Diabetes & Cancer Metabolism at the Beckman Research Institute of the City of Hope National Medical Center and served as the Roy J. Carver Chair and head of biochemistry at the University of Iowa.

 Brenner is a major contributor in the field of nicotinamide adenine dinucleotide (NAD) metabolism and has developed targeted, quantitative methods for NAD metabolomics.
 Brenner discovered eukaryotic nicotinamide riboside (NR) kinase and nucleosidase pathways to NAD.

 Brenner's work includes the first human trial of NR, which demonstrated safe oral availability as an NAD+ precursor.

-He has characterized ways in which NAD is disrupted by diseases and metabolic stress.
+His work characterized ways in which the NAD system is disrupted by diseases and conditions of metabolic stress.
+Further, he identified a specific mechanism by which citrin deficiency results in sweet aversion and metabolic dysfunction-associated steatotic liver disease (MASLD), and identified glycerol-3-phosphate as the activator of carbohydrate response element binding protein (ChREBP).

 Education and career

 Brenner graduated from Wesleyan University with a bachelor's degree in biology in 1983.
 After working for the biotechnology companies Chiron Corporation and DNAX Research Institute, Brenner attended graduate school at Stanford University School of Medicine.
 At Stanford he worked with Robert S. Fuller, receiving his Ph.D. in Cancer Biology in 1993.
 Brenner conducted post-doctoral research at Brandeis University with Gregory Petsko and Dagmar Ringe.

-Brenner then joined the faculty at Thomas Jefferson University, where he worked from 1996-2003, becoming Director of the Structural Biology & Bioinformatics Program in 2000.
+Brenner then joined the faculty at Thomas Jefferson University, where he worked from 1996 to 2003, becoming Director of the Structural Biology & Bioinformatics Program in 2000.

-He moved to Dartmouth Medical School in 2003, serving as Associate Director for Basic Sciences at Norris Cotton Cancer Center (now named Dartmouth Cancer Center) from 2003-2009.
-In 2009 he joined the University of Iowa (UI) as Professor and Departmental Executive Officer (DEO) of Biochemistry.
-In 2010 he became the Roy J. Carver Chair of Biochemistry at UI, holding that position until 2020.
+He moved to Dartmouth Medical School in 2003, serving as associate director for Basic Sciences at Norris Cotton Cancer Center (now named Dartmouth Cancer Center) from 2003 to 2009.
+In 2009 he joined the University of Iowa (UI) as Professor and Head of Biochemistry.
+In 2010 he was awarded the Roy J. Carver Chair of Biochemistry at UI, holding that position until 2020.

-In 2020, Brenner joined City of Hope National Medical Center in Duarte, California as the inaugural Alfred E Mann Family Foundation Chair in Diabetes and Cancer Metabolism.
-City of Hope created the position and the associated Department of Diabetes & Cancer Metabolism to focus on underlying metabolism and the intersection of metabolic disturbances with diseases such as cancer and diabetes.
+In 2020, Brenner joined City of Hope National Medical Center in Duarte, California as the inaugural chair of a new department of diabetes and cancer metabolism created to focus at the intersection of metabolic disturbances with diseases such as cancer and diabetes.